pleasureman/testimprovement/article/resource_management_english.md

 Only the usage percentage of CPU core 1 is 100%.
 Other cpus are idle.
 The result is as expected.

 #### 3.3.2 --cpuset-mems=""
-The option is relevant to the cgroup/cpuset/cpuset.mems.
+The option is relevant to the cgroup/cpuset/cpuset.mems file.

     $ docker run -ti --cpuset-mems=0 ubuntu:14.04 bash -c "cat /sys/fs/cgroup/cpuset/cpuset.mems"
     0